How to Stay Safe in a Tornado

 Winter Weather Advisory

 Wintry weather expected.
-Exercise caution.
-Light amounts of wintry precipitation or patchy blowing snow will cause slick conditions and could affect travel if precautions are not taken.
+Light (4 inches or less of snow, less than 2 inches of sleet, less than ¼ inch of ice) amounts of wintry precipitation or patchy blowing snow will cause slick conditions and could affect travel if precautions are not taken.
+This can be issued for snow, sleet, and/or ice.

 Winter Storm Watch

-Snow, sleet, or ice possible.
-Confidence is medium that a winter storm could produce heavy snow, sleet, or freezing rain and cause significant impacts.
+Snow, sleet, and/or ice possible.
+Confidence is medium that a winter storm could produce heavy snow, sleet, and/or freezing rain and cause significant impacts.

 Winter Storm Warning

-Snow, sleet, or ice expected!
-Take Action.
-Confidence is high that a winter storm will produce heavy snow, sleet or freezing rain and cause significant impacts.
+Snow, sleet, and/or ice expected.
+Confidence is high that a winter storm will produce heavy snow, sleet and/or freezing rain and cause significant impacts.

 Blizzard Warning

-Frequent gusts greater than or equal to 35 mph accompanied by falling and/or blowing snow, frequently reducing visibility to less than 1/4 mile for three hours or more.
-A Blizzard Warning means severe winter weather conditions are expected or occurring.
+High confidence in: frequent gusts greater than or equal to 35 mph accompanied by falling and/or blowing snow, frequently reducing visibility to less than 1/4 mile for three hours or more.
 Falling and blowing snow with strong winds and poor visibility is likely, leading to whiteout conditions making travel extremely difficult.
-Do not travel.
+Travel is strongly advised against if you are in this alert.

 Ice Storm Warning

-Ice accumulation of around 1/4 inch or more.
-This amount of ice accumulation will make travel dangerous or impossible and likely lead to snapped power lines and falling tree branches.
+High confidence in ice accumulation of 1/4 inch or more.
+This amount of ice accumulation will make travel dangerous or impossible and lead to snapped power lines, falling tree branches, and extended power outages.

-Combination of very cold air and strong winds that will create dangerously low wind chill values.
+Confidence is high that there will be dangerously-low feel like values.
 This level of wind chill will result in frostbite and lead to hypothermia if precautions are not taken.
 Avoid going outdoors and wear warm protective clothing if you must venture outside.
+(Criteria is feel likes of -25° or lower)

 Freeze Watch

-When there is a potential for significant, widespread freezing temperatures within the next 24-36 hours.
-A Freeze Watch is issued in the autumn until the end of the growing season (marked by the occurrence of the first widespread freeze).
+When there is a potential for widespread freezing temperatures within the next 24-36 hours.
+Issued in the autumn until the end of the growing season (marked by the occurrence of the first widespread freeze).

 Freeze Warning

-When significant, widespread freezing temperatures are expected.
-A Freeze Warning is issued in the autumn until the end of the growing season (marked by the occurrence of the first widespread freeze).
+When there is high confidence in widespread freezing temperatures.
+Issued in the autumn until the end of the growing season (marked by the occurrence of the first widespread freeze).

 Frost Advisory

 When the minimum temperature is forecast to be 33 to 36 degrees on clear and calm nights during the growing season.
-A Frost Advisory is issued in the autumn until the end of the growing season (marked by the occurrence of first widespread freeze).
+Issued in the autumn until the end of the growing season (marked by the occurrence of the first widespread freeze).

 Heat Advisory

 When daytime heat indices are forecast near or in excess of 105°F for any duration.
-A Heat Advisory may also be considered if sub-advisory criteria (100-105°) are forecast to persist for at least four consecutive days.
+May also be issued if sub-advisory criteria (100-104°) are forecast to persist for at least four consecutive days.

-When daytime heat indices are forecast near or in excess of 110°F for two consecutive days, with nighttime lows of at least 75°F. An Excessive Heat Warning may also be considered if Heat Advisory criteria are forecast to persist for at least four consecutive days.
+High confidence in daytime heat indices being near or in excess of 110°F for two consecutive days, with nighttime lows of at least 75°F. May also be issued if Heat Advisory criteria are forecast to persist for at least four consecutive days.

 Dense Fog Advisory

-When widespread dense fog develops.
-It means that visibility is expected to be reduced by a quarter of a mile or less.
+Issued when widespread dense fog develops, causing visibility to be reduced to a quarter of a mile or less.